arangodb/docs/3.8/graphs-custom-pregel.md

-The lambda function accepts three parameters, the current index (which is either the position in an array, or the current key in case of an object), the value and the accumulator.
+The lambda function accepts three parameters, the current index (which is either the position in an array, or the current key in case of an object), the value and the current reduced value.

 **Example:**

-Addition of all array elements (initial accumulator / start value set to 100).
+Addition of all array elements, start value set to 100.

 ```js
 ["reduce",